sourcehut-mirrors/chawan/doc/manual.md

 JS_FreeValue(ctx, ctx.eval(code))
 ```

-### jsgetprop, jssetprop, jsdelprop, jshasprop, jspropnames: magic functions
+### jsgetownprop, jsgetprop, jssetprop, jsdelprop, jshasprop, jspropnames: magic functions

-`.jsgetprop`, `.jssetprop`, `.jsdelprop`, `.jshasprop` and `.jspropnames`
+`.jsgetownprop`, `.jsgetprop`, `.jssetprop`, `.jsdelprop`, `.jshasprop`
-generate bindings for magic functions.
-These are mainly useful for collections,
+and `.jspropnames` generate bindings for magic functions.
+These are
-where you want to provide custom behavior for property accesses.
+mainly useful for collections, where you want to provide custom behavior
+for property accesses.

 (TODO elaborate...)